-- > Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly
+- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children.

-The DSL will also keep the proprietor informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+- Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - The DSL will also keep the proprietor informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.

-The full responsibilities of the DSL and deputy are set out in their job description.
+The full responsibilities of the DSL and deputy are set out in their job description and training is updated at least every two years.